vucben99/vucben99/README.md

 # About me

-Hello there!
-My name is Beni, I am a Junior Frontend Developer.
-I love developing modern and responsive frontend web applications and websites.
-I am always open to learn new skills and broaden my knowledge.
-I would love to help create applications that make our everyday lives better.
-Do not hesitate to contact me, I am open to new opportunities!
+My name is Beni, I'm a Junior Frontend Developer.
+I love developing modern and responsive web applications and websites.
+I'm always open to learn new skills and to broaden my knowledge with new technologies.
+I'd love to help create beautiful web applications and websites that make people's everyday lives easier.

+## My knowledge so far:
+- HTML5, CSS3 / SASS
+- JavaScript, TypeScript
+- React
+- Git, GitHub

-**My tech stack is:** HTML5, CSS3, JavaScript (ES6+), but I am also familiar with React, TypeScript, Node.js, and Express.js.
+## I am also familiar with:
+- Node.js, Express.js
+- MaterialUI

+There's much more to learn for me, but I'm looking forward to all of it.
+If I caught your attention, please contact me.

 **My LinkedIn profile:**
 https://www.linkedin.com/in/vucben99/